tomdale/rfcs/text/0000-tracked-properties.md

    which is a computed property.
 The property is detected and added to the tracked stack.
 3. We then access the plain, undecorated `polling` object.
-Because it is is not tracked and not a computed property, we add the immutable setter which will throw an error.
+Because it is is not tracked and not a computed property, tracked does not know that it could update in the future.
 4. Sometime later, the async request returns with the configuration object.
-We attempt to set it on the service, and trigger the immutable setter assertion.
+We set it on the service, but because our tracked getter did not know this property would update, it does not invalidate.

 In order to prevent this from happening, user's will have to use `get` when accessing any values which may be set with `set`, and are not computed